spendierk/TKET_website/what_is_TKET.rst

 Key TKET Features and Advantages
 ===============================
 - **Ease of Use:** Solve complex problems using gate-level quantum computers.
-- **Advanced Compiler:** Seamlessly navigate the intricacies of NISQ technology with optimized circuits across different hardware and simulators.
+- **Advanced Compiler:** Seamlessly navigates the intricacies of NISQ technology with optimized circuits across different hardware and simulators.
 - **Flexibility:** Code with independence, no constraints on programming language, quantum computer, or simulator.
 - **Efficiency:** Prioritize and streamline your problem-solving, allowing TKET to handle the underlying technicalities.
 - **User-Centric Approach:** Remain focused on your projects and techniques, letting TKET manage the complexities.